SephirotAGI/U-TIM/README.md

 🔗 **Zenodo Page (Latest Version):** https://zenodo.org/records/14837761

+IMPORTANT NOTE:

-IMPORTANT NOTE:   I have cut-off the participation of the following AI models from the main project (equation development): ChatGPT and Gemini.
-I did it because they show A LOT of inconsistencies when trying to formulate equations.
-They are now adressed as "Former collaborators" in the paper's last version (4.0).
+I have excluded the following AI models from the main project (equation development): ChatGPT and Gemini.
+This decision was made due to their frequent inconsistencies in formulating equations.
+In the latest version of the paper (4.0), they are now referred to as "Former Collaborators."